Ovide Arino Outreach Award (OAOA)

 (1) PhD defended less than 10 years before the closing date of the call.

 (2) List of eligible countries.

 (3) The “first published” date indicated online prevails.

-(4) The affiliation should appear on the published paper.
+(4) The affiliations should appear on the published paper.

 Female candidates are strongly encouraged to apply.

 The prize awarding committee includes: Julien Arino, Slimane Ben Miled, Rafael Bravo de la Parra, Angélique Stéphanou, Suzanne Touzeau.